xRizwan/shortify-frontend/README.md

 # shortify frontend
-Small application that lets can be used to shorten urls.
+Small application that can be used to shorten urls.